bharathgs/Awesome-pytorch-list/README.md

 71. [pytorch-seq2seq-intent-parsing](https://github.com/spro/pytorch-seq2seq-intent-parsing): Intent parsing and slot filling in PyTorch with seq2seq + attention
 72. [pyTorch_NCE](https://github.com/demelin/pyTorch_NCE): An implementation of the Noise Contrastive Estimation algorithm for pyTorch.
 Working, yet not very efficient.
 73. [molencoder](https://github.com/cxhernandez/molencoder): Molecular AutoEncoder in PyTorch
+74. [GAN-weight-norm](https://github.com/stormraiser/GAN-weight-norm): Code for "On the Effects of Batch and Weight Normalization in Generative Adversarial Networks"

 ## Blogs & Articles